 Welcome to the Department of Buildings (DOB) Getting Started Guide for Local Law 97.
-This page will be updated over time as the Local Law 97 Advisory Board and Working Groups develop their recommendations.

 No matter where you are in the process, good first stops include the Sustainability Help Center, where you can get assistance determining what you need to do to comply with local laws, and the NYC Accelerator, where you can get technical and financial assistance making sustainability retrofits.